-8.6.1 Notices of PIC - CoC Advisory Board meetings, including committee meetings, will be distributed to the PIC - CoC general membership via email in a timely manner.
+8.6.1 Notices of O'ahu CoC Board meetings, including committee meetings, will be distributed to the CoC general membership via email in a timely manner.
 Meetings will also be advertised by the Lead Agency.
 Agendas will be published in advance by the Lead Agency and made publicly available on the CoC website in advance of the meeting and will be distributed to all attendees during the meeting.